• Writing

 This photo and collection have been gathered from the crew of HMCS TRENTONIAN and have been used by Roger Litwiller in his books, White Ensign Flying, The Story of HMCS TRENTONIAN (2014) and Warships Of The Bay Of Quinte (2011).
 Both books published by Dundurn Publishing.

-Filed Under: Photo of the Day Tagged With: Battle of Atlantic, corvette, DDay, Friendly Fire, History, HMCS, HMCS TRENTONIAN, HMTS MONARCH, Invasion, Naval History, Navy, Normandy, Portsmouth, RCN, Roger Litwiller, Royal Canadian Navy, ships, USS PLUNKETT, Warships of the Bay of Quinte, White Ensign Flying, Wounded, WWII
+Filed Under: Photo of the Day Tagged With: Battle of Atlantic, corvette, DDay, Friendly Fire, History, HMCS, HMCS TRENTONIAN, HMTS MONARCH, Invasion, Naval History, Navy, Normandy, Operation Neptune, Operation OVERLORD, Portsmouth, RCN, Roger Litwiller, Royal Canadian Navy, ships, USS PLUNKETT, Warships of the Bay of Quinte, White Ensign Flying, Wounded, WWII

 About Roger Litwiller